rodrigosetti/rodrigosetti.github.io/_posts/2012-10-15-uma-indagacao-a-respeito-das-opinioes-dos-debates-e-dos-talentos.markdown

   2. Geoff Colvin.
 Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else.
 2010

   3. Daniel Coyle.
-The Talent Code: Greatness Isn’t Born.
-It’s Grown.
-Here’s How.
-2009 4Malcolm Gladwel.
+The Talent Code: Greatness Isn't Born.
+It's Grown.
+Here's How.
+2009

+  4. Malcolm Gladwel.
 Outliers: The Story of Success.
 2011

-  4. David Shenk.
+  5. David Shenk.
 The Genius in All of Us.
 2010